rstacruz/uflux/README.md

 A store is an object that keeps a state and listens to dispatcher events.
 Create a new store using `new Store(dispatcher, initialState, handlers)`.

+It listens to events from the dispatcher and responds by updating the store's state.

 Each handler is a pure function that takes in the `state` and returns the new state—no mutation should be done here.